AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 14.md

 Always define this.
 Which terms are important, which do you need to measure?

 Most people assume the water balance to simply be P - ET - Q = $\Delta s$ .
 Other flows are assumed not to be as important.
+However:
+- Intercatchment groundwater flow (across boundaries).
+Important in areas with complex geology or permeable soils.
+Never measured and difficult to estimate.
+Can be estimated using
+  - Budyko curve (plot discharge / P, look for catchments which lie off the Budyko curve)
+  - Compare discharge simulation from model to observation.
+Rerun by adding or removing groundwater
+  - AET estimates.
+Most rainfall-runoff models are water balance conservative.
+Usually, model inputs are P and ETpot, and calibrate to Qobs.
+Model can only change ETpot to ETact.
+However, if IGF-inflow is ignored, ET is reduced too much